tca19/programming-notes/expert-c-programming/ch05-linking/ch05-notes.md

 4. For some `#include`, you need to add compiler flags (`-lm` for `<math.h>`, `-lthread` for `<thread.h>`). `<stdio.h>` rely on `libc.so` and is automatically linked during compilation.
-5. With dynamic libraries, **all** the symbols are available at runtime.
+5. With dynamic libraries, **all** the symbols are available at runtime (loaded into virtual address space).
 With static libraries, only load the **undefined symbols**.
-Furthermore, add the linking flags **at the end** of compilation command (like `cc main.c -lm).
+Furthermore, add the linking flags **at the end** of compilation command (like `cc main.c -lm`).
+Source files are read from left to right.
+If the libary is put before the written code, there won't be any undefined symbols so nothing will be extracted at linkink time.

 ### Watch Out for Interpositioning
-Interpositioning : the practice of supplanting a library function by a user-written function of the same name.
+Interpositioning : the practice of replacing a library function by a user-written function of the same name (for performance or debugging purpose).

+**This is dangerous** : if the user redefines a function (like `mktemp()`), all library functions relying on this function will call the user defined one instead of the original one from the library.
+The problem occure because of the **default global scope**.
+To solve it, user declared functions should be **static**.